dojo/docs/quickstart/writingWidgets.rst

 To see how to do this, let's see how dijit.form.Button does it for clicking.
 Note that we need to distinguish between DOM events, which happen on DOM elements; and widget events, which fire when things happen in the widget.
 (To make this clearer: DOM onclick might fire on elements in your widget, but you would only want the widget's onClick (Note: camelCase!) to fire when your widget is an "enabled" state.)

-1. In your template html, on the html elements you want to have fire DOM events, add the attribute dojoAttachEvent as follows.
+1. In your template html, on the html elements you want to have fire DOM events, add the attribute data-dojo-attach-event as follows.
 Here's some of the dijit Button's Button.html (with ... where I've left stuff out):

 .. code-block :: html

   <div class="dijit dijitReset dijitLeft dijitInline"
-	dojoAttachEvent="ondijitclick:_onButtonClick,onmouseenter:_onMouse,onmouseleave:_onMouse,onmousedown:_onMouse"
+	data-dojo-attach-event="ondijitclick:_onButtonClick,onmouseenter:_onMouse,onmouseleave:_onMouse,onmousedown:_onMouse"
   ...

 The onclick refers to the DOM event on this div.
 The _onButtonClick refers to a plain old js method in Button.js.
 By plain old js method, I mean it's not a DOM event handler.
 It's plain old js, written by some dijit programmer.

-2. In your widget's js file, define the plain old js method in dojoAttachEvent, as well as an "extension point" method for your programmer to override.
+2. In your widget's js file, define the plain old js method in data-dojo-attach-event, as well as an "extension point" method for your programmer to override.

 In Button.js you'll find: